wfish-ghoti/where-to-2024/docs/tutorials/WhereTo-LetsGo.md

 ## Recap

 **Congratulations!!** You've successfully created a new user and added some cities that weren't in the service.
-You also queried the To-Do service to learn if a city was or was not in the service.
+You also queried **Where To** to learn if a city was or was not in the service.
 To learn more about what else is possible, we invite you to take a look at some of our other tutorials.

 ## Learn more